 Learn more: Adventure in a Box

-12. Spin some nature pinwheels.
+12. Spin some nature pinwheels

-Grab some big leaves and turn them into clever little pinwheels!
+Grab some big leaves and turn them into clever little pinwheels.
 Learn how it’s done at the link.

 Learn more: Mother Natured

-13. Make your own nature paintbrushes.
+13. Make your own natural paintbrushes

 Turn items like pine needles and grasses into paintbrushes you can use to create other cool nature crafts.
 These are so much fun to experiment with.